huubl/lazyframe/README.md

 ### Why Advanced?

-The original Lazyframe library seems abandoned and the original author does not respond to questions or pull requests anymore.
-As there are some services missing and we wanted to make some improvements, we created our own version.
+The original Lazyframe library is good as it is.
+But there are some services missing and it still uses the slow scroll event listener.
+We wanted to make some improvements, so we created our own version.

 ## Installation Instructions
 1. [Install](#install)